hipe/tmx/lib/skylab/git-viz/doc/issues/013-the-mock-FS-narrative.md

 ## the new introduction

-a mock filesystem is defined by an absolute (real filesystem) path to a manifest file. the manifest file is simply a list of absolute paths that constitute the imaginary files and directories of the mock fileystem.
-(directories are the paths that end in "/".)
+a mock filesystem is defined by an absolute (real filesystem) path to a manifest file. the manifest file is simply a list of paths (absolute or relative) that constitute the imaginary files and directories of the mock fileystem. (directories are the paths that end in "/".)

 the function of the mock filesystem is to act like a real filesystem that has these nodes and these nodes only (unless otherwise noted); but